slice-of-thai.comThai Language → Other Websites for Learning Thai

 The sleek and functional thai2english.com hosts a friendly online Thai-English-Thai dictionary which, like our website, lets you choose which pronunciation guide system you want to use for Thai words.

-The dictionary hosted at least up to July 2008 is based on LEXiTRON, with a pronunciation guide added.
+The dictionary hosted at least up to February 2009 was based on LEXiTRON, but as of March 2010 seems to be based on a larger dataset, with pronunciation guides added.

 english-thai-dictionary.com

 Another clean site (from a Swede apparently), english-thai-dictionary.com has an online, 83,000-word Thai-English dictionary that shows a Paiboon-like pronunciation guide for single words (not sample sentences).
-Not clear whether the data is based on LEXiTRON or something else.
+The data is based on LEXiTRON.

-There is also a medium-activity online forum inviting discussions about Thai language and culture, as well as chat rooms and a cool Virtual Thai Keyboard for those who don't want to figure out Thai on their computer keyboard.
+The site also hosts a Virtual Thai Keyboard for those who don't want to figure out Thai on their computer keyboard.

 SEAsite (NIU) Thai